smaffei/dipole_reversal/README.md

 You may find that an old (and bugged) version of cartopy exists in your python path (it loaded into mine automatically).
 In `instantaneous_flows/functions.py` edit the line:
 `sys.path.insert(0,'~/anaconda3/envs/dipole_reversal/lib/python3.7/site-packages')`
-changing the path to to location of your anaconda environments if not at the above path.
+changing the path to the location of your anaconda environments if not at the above path.
 This ensures the correct paths are searched first.

 -----